awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 |  `default`  |  An instance launched into the VPC runs on shared hardware by default, unless you explicitly specify a different tenancy during instance launch\.  |
 |  `dedicated`  |  An instance launched into the VPC is a Dedicated Instance by default, unless you explicitly specify a tenancy of `host` during instance launch\.
 You cannot specify a tenancy of `default` during instance launch\.  |

 You can change the instance tenancy of a VPC from `dedicated` to `default` after you create it\.
-You cannot change the instance tenancy of a VPC to `dedicated`\.
+You cannot change the instance tenancy of a VPC from `default` to `dedicated` after it is created\.

 To create Dedicated Instances, you can do the following:
 + Create the VPC with the instance tenancy set to `dedicated` \(all instances launched into this VPC are Dedicated Instances\)\.